Staff at Indeed to return to work after coronavirus all-clear

 The Indeed offices in Dublin which were closed over fears of potential exposure to the coronavirus.
 Photograph: Aisling Ennis / PA Wire

-The more than 1,000 Irish employees of online recruiter Indeed are free to return to work after a staff member suspected of having been exposed to the coronavirus, tested negative.
+The more than 1,000 Irish employees of online recruiter Indeed are free to return to work after a colleague suspected of having been exposed to the coronavirus tested negative.

 Indeed said it was “acting out of an abundance of caution” in doing so, amid concerns the individual may have been exposed after family members visited a facility caring for a coronavirus patient.

-It said on Tuesday it had learned that both the employee and other family members have tested negative for the virus after undergoing tests.
+It said on Tuesday that it had learned that both the employee and other family members had tested negative for the virus after undergoing tests.

 “With today’s news, we anticipate all employees who have been working from home will return to their offices early next week.
 We would like to thank them for their cooperation, patience and understanding as this situation evolved,” a spokeswoman said.

-It is understood that EY staff in Dublin who had been working on Indeed’s audit had also asked them to work from home for a couple of days as a precautionary measure, while the accounting firm awaits an update from Indeed.
+It is understood that EY had also asked staff in Dublin who had been working on Indeed’s audit to work from home for a couple of days as a precautionary measure, while the accounting firm awaits an update from Indeed.

 Dublin is Indeed’s second-largest global location with two offices in the city.